Desperately seeking sunshine

 In the morning I went for a walk to Sydney Park, south of Newtown.
 A pleasurable stroll through the suburban streets but a hot day, so keeping myself in the shade of trees wherever I could through Erskineville and returning up King Street through to Newtown.

-When I stopped for a ‘Good Root’ drink at the Sydney Park Kiosk, I sent this message to Patrick:
+When I stopped for a ‘Good Root’ drink at the Sydney Park Kiosk, I sent this message:

 A text message exchange between me and son Patrick.
 I say "I'm at the Sydney Park Kiosk having a 'Good Root'"